They Shoot Horses, Don't They? (novel): Critical reception

 McCoy's novel was more popular abroad than in America when it was published at the height of the Depression.
 The book was read in the existentialist circles of France.
 Although the novel had been distributed by underground literary groups during World War II, its first French edition did not appear until 1946.

 Lee J. Richmond argues: "With the exception of Nathaniel West's Miss Lonelyhearts and The Day of the Locust, McCoy's novel is indisputably the best example of absurdist existentialism in American fiction."
 In 2011 Anita Sethi for The Guardian wrote: "The brutality of the story is offset by the poetic beauty and precision of McCoy's narrative as it hones in on the thoughts and aspirations of its outsider characters, their troubled voices lingering in the mind.
 In our world of fleeting reality TV stardom, this stark, urgent novel feels more timely than ever.
-The novel has remained continually in print since 1935.
+The novel has remained continuously in print since 1935.